Special-K-s-Flightsim-Bots/DCSServerBot/README.md

     count: 10                   # A log file that holds the in-game chat to check for abuse.
 Tells how many files will be kept, default is 10.
     size: 1048576               # Max logfile size, default is 1 MB.
   no_coalition_chat: true       # Do not replicate red and blue chats to the Discord chat replication (default: false)
+  afk:                          # Optional: AFK check
+    message: '{player.name}, you have been kicked for being AFK for more than {time}.'  # default message for AFK users
+    afk_time: 300               # Time in seconds after which a player that is on spectators is considered being AFK.
+Default: -1, which is disabled
+    exemptions:                 # List of UCIDs or discord roles that are exempted from AFK kicks (besides the users that have the DCS Admin or GameMaster role)
+      ucid:
+        - aabbccddeeff1122334455
+      discord:
+        - Donators              # DCS Admin and GameMaster are automatically exempted from AFK kicks
+  usage_alarm:          # Optional: usage alarms for your server
+    min_threshold: 30   # send a message, if less than 30 people fly on your server
+    max_threshold: 10   # send a message, if more than 10 people fly on your server
+    role: DCS Admin     # the role that should be pinged
+    channel: 1122334455 # the channel to send the ping in (default: admin channel)
+  slot_spamming:        # Optional: allow for max x slot changes per y seconds (5 in 5 in the example)
+    message: You have been kicked for slot spamming! # default message for slot spamming
+    check_time: 5       # number of seconds to test
+    slot_changes: 5     # number of slot changes in these number of seconds that are allowed
   serverSettings:               # Overwrite the serverSettings.lua with these values
     port: 10308
     advanced: